arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 ```

 With the signature, we are good to go.
-Let's turn our attention to the body.
+Time to turn our attention to the body.
 Let's give us the following goals:

 * to keep the function pure
-* to keep pure computation and side effect separate
+* to keep the pure computation and the side effect separate

 ```csharp
 IO<int> CalculateWithSideEffect(string s)